sloan58/uc-insight/readme.md

 ## Autodialer System
 The autodialer can place a call to any NANP number and speak a phrase of your choice.
 It will take single requests and bulk requests (good for testing number porting!).
 A Twilio account is required to use this feature.

+## IP Phone Certificate Eraser
+The Certificate Eraser feature will use the IP Phones built in Web API to press the necessary keys for erasing the ITL or CTL security certificate of a phone.
+Currently there are a few models (mostly 79XX) supported, with more to added as they key press sequences are recorded.
+The sequences are stored in the app/helpers.php file starting on line 147.
+Future updates will move the configs to the database with a web management interface.

 ### Installation